in

 As climate change continues to affect the delicate ecosystems of wine-producing areas, urgent action is needed to safeguard these iconic landscapes and the communities that depend on them.

-Wine lovers worldwide may need to cherish their favourite bottles of Prosecco and other wines from these regions while they are still available, now recognising the profound cultural significance that goes into every sip.
+Wine lovers worldwide may need to cherish their favorite bottles of Prosecco and other wines from these regions while they are still available, now recognizing the profound cultural significance that goes into every sip.

 Do you have a story for us?
 If so, email us at [email protected].
 All contact will be treated in confidence.